XRTM

 - As much as possible, matrix computations have been isolated to BLAS calls, either directly or indirectly through LAPACK calls.
 This results in a considerable performance benefit when linked with hardware optimized BLAS libraries.

-- The core model is implemented in C while C, C++, Fortran 77, and Fortran 90 interfaces are provided.
-Interfaces are generated automatically from a single interface specification so other interfaces, such as IDL, Matlab, Python, or whatever, may easily be added.
+- The core model is implemented in C while C, C++, Fortran 77, Fortran 90, IDL, Julia, and Python interfaces are provided.
+Interfaces are generated automatically from a single interface specification using bindx2 so other interfaces may easily be added.

 - The model compiles and has been tested on Linux/Unix, MacOS, and Windows (Cygwin, MinGW, or Visual Studio).